Multi-Agent Inverted Transformer for Flight Trajectory Prediction: Experimental Setup

 \subsection{Comparison Baselines}

-We compared the downstream performance of MAIFormer for flight trajectory prediction with that of Transformer~\cite{vaswani2017attention} and AgentFormer~\cite{yuan2021agent}.
+We compared the downstream performance of MAIFormer for flight trajectory prediction with that of Transformer~\cite{vaswani2017attention}, PatchTST~\cite{Yuqietal-2023-PatchTST}, and FlightBERT++~\cite{guo2024flightbert++} (single-agent methods for flight-trajectory prediction), as well as Social-LSTM~\cite{alahi2016social} and AgentFormer~\cite{yuan2021agent} (multi-agent methods).
 To ensure fair comparison, all models are configured with the same key hyperparameters as MAIFormer, including the latent dimension, number of layers, and feedforward network dimension.
 To compare the prediction accuracy, we used the mean absolute error (MAE), root mean squared error (RMSE), and mean absolute percentage error (MAPE).
 MAE, RMSE, and MAPE were applied separately to the latitude, longitude, and altitude dimensions.
 MAE provides the average magnitude of absolute prediction errors, while RMSE squares the errors before averaging and gives more weight to larger errors, which makes it sensitive to outliers.
 MAPE was used to evaluate relative error sizes across dimensions with different scales.
 These evaluation metrics are defined as follows:

 where $U$ is the total number of air traffic scenes in the test dataset.
 For each traffic scene $u\in (1,2,\ldots,U)$, $N_u$ is the number of agents present in the scene, and $S$ is the prediction horizon, which we set to 20. $\mathbf{Y}_{u,i}^{j}$ is the ground truth position of the $i$-th agent at the $j$-th future time step in the $u$-th scene, and $\widehat{\mathbf{Y}}_{u,i}^{j}$ is the corresponding predicted position.